Liveness and Latency of Byzantine State-Machine Replication (Extended Version): PBFT with Leader Rotation Using an SMR Synchronizer

 And, if $\B > 1$, then by Lemma~\ref{lem:pbftr-viewV-lat},

 Since the timeout durations are monotone, the theorem's assumption about timeout durations implies that for any process $p_i$ that enters $\B$

 By Lemma~\ref{thm:pbft-facts}(1), some correct process calls $\padvance$ in $\B$ due to delivering a full batch of $B$ values proposed by $\leader(\B)$.
-By reliably broadcasting committed values, the protocol guarantees that all these values will be eventually delivered by all correct processes, as required.
+By reliably broadcasting committed values, the protocol guarantees that all these values will be eventually delivered by all correct processes, as required. \end{proof}

 Our next bound assumes that the protocol executes during a synchronous period and quantifies how quickly it recovers after encountering a view $v$ with a faulty leader.
-For simplicity, we assume that this leader is initially crashed and the views $<v$ operated normally.
-The following theorem gives the precise formulation of the informal Theorem~\ref{thm:pbftr-latency2-informal}. \begin{theorem} Assume that all correct processes start executing \pbftr after $\GST$, and consider a view $v$ such that $\leader(v)$ is initially crashed.
+For simplicity, we assume that this leader is initially crashed and the views $<v$ operated normally. \begin{theorem} Assume that all correct processes start executing \pbftr after $\GST$, and consider a view $v$ such that $\leader(v)$ is initially crashed.
 Suppose that initially $\durationrecovery > 4\delta$ and $\durationexecution > \max\{4\delta, T+3\delta\}$ and, in each view $v' < v$, each correct process calls $\padvance$ due to delivering a full batch of values proposed in $v'$.
 Then $\tl{v+1} \le \tl{v} + R + \delta$, where $R$ is the initial value of $\durationrecovery$.
 Furthermore, if $\leader(v+1)$ is correct, then it proposes $B$ values in $v+1$ that are delivered by all correct processes. \end{theorem} The bound established by the theorem illustrates the benefits of how \pbftr (as well as PBFT) manages timeouts.
 Since processes do not increase timeouts in good views with correct leaders, they pay a minimal latency penalty once they encounter a bad leader.

-We now prove Theorem~\ref{thm:pbftr-latency2}.
-The following lemma bounds the latest time by which a correct process process can enter view $v+1$ assuming the leader of view $v>0$ is initially crashed. \begin{lemma} Assume that all correct processes start executing \pbftr after $\GST$, and consider a view $v > 0$ such that $\leader(v)$ is initially crashed.
-Suppose that any correct processes $p_i$ that enters $v$ has $\durationrecovery_i(v) = R$.
-If a correct process enters $v+1$, then $\tl{v+1}\le\tl{v} + R + \delta$. \end{lemma}